 Are you planning a quick trip to Paris?
-Well, this is always a very good idea like fabulous Audrey used to say!
-Plus, if you’re flying within an European airport you’ll find plenty of low cost airlines and very cheap options.
-So many cheap options that if you are staying only for a few days you might consider carefully selecting to which Paris airport to land to fully enjoy your visit.
+Well, this is always an excellent idea, like the fabulous Audrey used to say!
+Plus, if you’re flying within a European airport, you’ll find plenty of low-cost airlines and very cheap options.
+So many cheap options that if you are staying only for a few days, you might consider carefully selecting which Paris airport to land to enjoy your visit fully.

-Paris officially has two airports: Paris Roissy / Charles de Gaulle – better know as CDG – and Paris Orly (ORY), but looking for flight with Ryanair and Wizz Air you’ll probably get Paris Beauvais (Beauvais-Tillé) too and in general this is the cheapest you can get, but it’s far away from Paris…
+Paris officially has two airports: Paris Roissy / Charles de Gaulle – better know as CDG – and Paris Orly (ORY), but looking for a flight with Ryanair and Wizz Air, you’ll probably get Paris Beauvais (Beauvais-Tillé) too, and in general, this is the cheapest you can get, but it’s far away from Paris…

 Paris Charles De Gaulle airport

-Roissy Airport or Charles de Gaulle is at 25km north-east of Paris and is the primary airport for international and long haul flights, as well as for low cost carriers.
+Roissy Airport or Charles de Gaulle is 25km north-east of Paris and is the primary airport for international and long haul flights and low-cost carriers.

 The Roissybus is the bus connecting Charles de Gaulle Airport to Paris Opéra.
 The bus leaves from any of the three terminals and runs every 15 minutes from 6:00 a.m. to 8:45 p.m., and then every 20 minutes until 11:00 p.m.
-Tickets cost 12€ one-way and the journey takes up to an hour.
-A very good option if you’re staying in the Opéra – Louvre area.
+Tickets cost 12€ one-way, and the journey takes up to an hour.
+A perfect option if you’re staying in the Opéra – Louvre area.

-If you fly Air France you can also take the comfy Air France Coach also known as Le Bus Direct for 17€ (one-way or 30€ for a return ticket purchased online).
-Line 2 connects Terminals 1 and 2 to the Arc de Triomphe, running every 30 minutes between 5:45 a.m. and 11:00 p.m. while line 4 terminates at Gare de Lyon.
+If you fly Air France, you can also take the comfy Air France Coach, also known as Le Bus Direct, for 17€ (one-way or 30€ for a return ticket purchased online).
+Line 2 connects Terminals 1 and 2 to the Arc de Triomphe, running every 30 minutes between 5:45 a.m. and 11:00 p.m., line 4 terminates at Gare de Lyon.

 Paris Orly airport